-Sport enthusiasts demand hi-tech durability, ability, and style from athletic wear.
+Sports enthusiasts demand hi-tech durability, ability, and style from athletic wear.
 Your clothing requirements are the same.
 The bottom line is that you’ll want comfortable and functional clothes.
-For cooler climates layer; for warm, pack breathable fabrics.
+For cooler climates, layer.
+For warm, pack breathable fabrics.

 If your taste doesn’t run to “le sportif,” check out specialized travel wear in non-wrinkle fabrics that provide a more traditional look to dress shirts, slacks, jackets, skirts, and pants.

 I like ballet flats with formed rubber soles that support my feet.
-You can find similar styles and brands from Naturalizer or Clarks.
 Break them in before you travel and change your day shoes for another pair at night to give your traveling feet a rest.

 Take two pairs of comfortable shoes.
 Both should work for both day and night, casual and dressy with most of your clothes.
 Wear the bulkier pair on the plane to save space in your bags.